oncody/civ-board-game-2010/README.md

 * Technology Victory - Research a level 5 technology card
 * Economic Victory - Reach 15 coins
   * If playing with investments, invested coins do not count towards an economic victory

-### Cheat Sheet
-* Starting travel speed for army and scout figures is 2
-* Starting stacking limit for army and scout figures is 2
-* Starting culture hand size is 2
-  * If a player exceeds their culture hand size, then they must immediately discard down to their hand size before any culture event cards may be played
-* Default hand size is 3 unit cards
-  * +2 hand size for each friendly army figure in the square beyond the first
-  * +1 hand size if governed by Fundamentalism
-  * +3 hand size if defending a city or capital.
-* Starting city limit is 2 (but can be increased to 3 with irrigation)

 ### Potentially anytime abilities:
 * Great person cards
   * If a player has at least one great person token matching the card’s type that is not blockaded, the card ability can be used.
 If a player does not have at least one great person token matching the card’s type that is not blockaded, then the card ability cannot be used for as long as the token is blockaded.
 * Culture cards
-* Resource abilities
+* Technology card resource abilities
   * Limited to once per use
 * Wonder cards
   * Wonders are not immune to blockades either.
 While an enemy figure remains in the same square as a wonder’s marker, the special ability on the wonder’s card cannot be used and the culture produced by its marker cannot be collected.

 ### Start of Turn Phase
 * Advance first player token
-  * Skip the first turn of the game
+  * Skip this the first turn of the game
+* Making a new city
+  * Starting city limit is 2
+  * The square cannot be on water
+* Must be eight revealed squares around it
+* Cannot be adjacent to a hut or village token
+* Cannot be adjacent to an enemy figure
+* Its outskirts must not overlap with any other city’s outskirts
 * Start of turn abilities
   * Do not include squares blockaded by an enemy army or scout figure
   * Social policy card